 Coronavirus relief bill hits snag in U.S. Senate, talks continue

-Schumer added that "changes to the legislation are being made even as we speak" but there still were "too many problems in the legislation."
-He said he thought those problems could be overcome in the next 24 hours.
-On the Senate floor, a visibly angry McConnell accused Democrats of obstruction.

-"If we aren't able to act tomorrow, it will be because of our colleagues on the other side continuing to dicker when the country expects us to come together and address this problem," he said.
+"Even if Democrats reverse course tomorrow, the vote they cast today will almost certainly cause more Americans to lose their jobs and more seniors hard-earned retirement savings to literally evaporate," he said.
 Lawmakers were mindful that a failure to reach a deal on Sunday could batter already reeling financial markets on Monday.

-But Democratic Senator Joe Manchin said that would not rush Democrats into a deal they don't want.
+But Democratic Senator Joe Manchin said that would not rush Democrats into a deal they do not want.
 "Markets always come back," he said.

 In a sign of the disease's spread, Republican Senator Rand Paul on Sunday said he had tested positive.
 Republican Senators Mike Lee and Mitt Romney said they would self-quarantine as a result.
 At a White House briefing on Sunday, President Donald Trump said he still had hope that a massive aid package could pass Congress swiftly.